SenaCelikk/business-analysis-portfolio/case-studies/automated-bug-reporting.md

 ### Context

-As part of improving the development and testing workflow, I worked on an automated bug reporting flow for **developer mode**.
+As part of improving the development and testing workflow, I worked on an automated bug reporting flow for developer mode.

 The functionality was intended for internal development and QA use and was not available to regular application users.